Lucianod28/Ada-project/README.md

 * Can we use external libraries that do not come with Anaconda by default?
 * If we decide on correlating our results with another dataset (not sure at the moment), can we add that dataset later?

+# Contribution of team members

+* Alexandru Placinta:
+	- Set up deployment the Jekyll blog on Github pages + update the Jekyll theme
+	- Dataset searches for anomalies
+	- Research of the dataset for "Impact of advertising campaigns over different categories people" part of the datastory